embaldridge/CV-master/CV_master.md

 ### Publications
 [OA]: The published paper is open access (or at least free to read)
-[OA version]: Link to an open or free version of the paper if the published version is not open access *E. Baldridge*, X. Xiao, E.P.
+[OA version]: Link to an open or free version of the paper if the published version is not open access.
+Myhrvold, N.P., *E. Baldridge*, B. Chan, D. Sivam, D.L.
+Freeman, S.K.M.
+Ernest.
+In Press.
+An Amniote Life History Database to Perform Comparative Analyses with Birds, Mammals, and Reptiles.
+Ecology (Ecological Archives Data Paper) [OA]

+*E. Baldridge*, X. Xiao, E.P.
 White.
 2015.
 An extensive comparison of species-abundance distribution models.
 [OA] *preprint, bioRxiv* http://dx.doi.org/10.1101/024802

 White, E.P, *E. Baldridge*+, Z.T.
 Brym+, K.J.
 Locey+, D.J.
 McGlinn+, S.R.
 Supp+.
 2013.
 Nine simple ways to make it easier to (re)use your data.
 Ideas in Ecology and Evolution.
 6(2): 1–10.
 [OA] *http://library.queensu.ca/ojs/index.php/IEE/article/view/4608/4898*